Are you looking to expand your client base and drive new revenue?

 6. Define your brand differentiators.

-We also touched on brand differentiators in that previous brand strategy post we mentioned earlier.
+We also touched on brand differentiators in that previous brand strategy and development post we mentioned earlier.
 Let’s highlight one particular insight again because it’s so important:

 “…the disciplined, strategic marketing of the wrong differentiator can cost you months or years of time – and thousands of dollars.”